Cheese flavors

 This is an opportunity for innovation developers shouldn’t want to miss.

-Yes, exotic cheese profiles like Cotija, Paneer, or Leerdamer are exciting options, but I’m talking about literally spicing up these alternative cheeses.
+Yes, international cheese profiles like Cotija, Paneer, or Leerdamer are exciting options, but I’m talking about literally spicing up these alternative cheeses.

 From Mexican to Indian, European herb blends or even Asian-inspired combinations can satisfy consumers’ adventurous appetites.